Blue-Beaker/mte_patches/README.md

 #### Free Turbine Repair fix
   Fix turbine being fixed for free when putting in crafting slot with a blade and take it out.
+#### Outfitted Track Drops fix
+Fix outfitted tracks drops only the kit but not the track when destroyed.
+#### Replace Outfitted Track
+Allow track relayer to replace outfitted track.

 ### IndustrialCraft 2
 #### Mass Fabricator Stuck